jaysampath/url-shortener/README.md

    <li> Server should throw an exception if incorrect proxy/alias is sent. </li>
    <li> logged-in user can see their own shorten urls. </li>
    <li> Admin user can list all the users and shorten urls and cannot access user specific endpoints</li>
+   <li> Server checks the shortened url is password protected or not.
+Returns a html page asking for password and then validates it. </li>
+   <li> Server checks the expiration time of shortened url, returns a json saying expired. </li>
 </ul>

 <p> After starting the application, run the tests in <a href="https://github.com/jaysampath/url-shortener/tree/level2/src/test/java/com/project/url/shortener">